fastfetch-cli/fastfetch-wiki/Format-String-Guide.md

 If the length is negative, an ellipsis (`…`) is appended to the truncated string.

-*Note: String length is measured in raw bytes.
-Multi-byte Unicode characters and ANSI escape codes may not be counted as expected.*
+*Note: the length is measured in raw bytes, not in characters or display columns, so a multi-byte character counts as several and can be cut in half.
+A color escape sequence at the start of the value, and the reset at the end of it, are not counted; one in the middle of the value is.*

 ### Padding